 - Section 179 deductions

 When you sell a business asset you must adjust the basis of the asset to know if there has been a gain or loss in value for capital gains tax purposes.

 Knowing the basis of an asset and including all aspects of the purchase of that asset is important because the basis is calculated differently for different purposes.

 Capital gains taxes are based on the gain in the price of the asset from the original cost of purchase or the basis.
-Then the asset basis is adjusted, if necessary. by costs associated with improving it as well as costs of sale.
 A higher basis can mean lower capital gains tax when the asset is sold.